-Then a Public Notice of Preliminary Finding and Notice of Public Hearing will be published.
-After the close of the 30-day written comment period, and after the public hearing the Director of the Division of Mining, Land & Water will approve or disapprove the petition.
-This written Final Finding and Decision (FFD) will be subject to a 20 day appeal period.
+Then public notice will be published.
+After the close of the 30-day written comment period, the Director of the Division of Mining, Land & Water will approve or disapprove the petition.
+This written Final Finding and Decision will be subject to a 20 day appeal period.
 If no appeal is filed, this decision goes into effect as a final order and decision on the 31st day after issuance; and only then will the vacation plat or document be signed.
-If approved, in addition to the FFD a State Platting Resolution will be issued.